 All students within Western Michigan University's Department of Comparative Religion must meet regularly with advisors during posted hours to ensure they have met all graduation requirements.
 It is each student's responsibility to schedule appointments in a timely manner to meet graduation deadlines posted in the academic calendar.

-Meet with a College of Arts and Sciences advisor for your general education requirements:
+Meet with a College of Arts and Sciences advisor for major/minor and general education requirements:

 - Application for Permission to Elect - 4980 Independent Study